Emily Berry: Early life

-Berry was born and raised in London and studied English literature at Leeds University, and Creative and Life Writing at Goldsmiths College.
-As of 2017, she was completing a PhD in Creative and Critical Writing at the University of East Anglia.
+Born and raised in London, Emily Berry studied English literature at Leeds University, and Creative and Life Writing at Goldsmiths College.
+She has a PhD in Creative and Critical Writing from the University of East Anglia.

 Career

 She was one of five to be awarded an Eric Gregory Award in 2008.
 Her pamphlet Stingray Fevers was published by tall-lighthouse in 2008.
 Her debut collection of poems, Dear Boy (2013), won the Hawthornden Prize and the Forward Prize for Best First Collection.
 Her second collection, entitled Stranger, Baby, was published by Faber & Faber in 2017.
 Her third collection, Unexhausted Time, was published by Faber & Faber in 2022.

 She is a contributor to collections and anthologies such as The Breakfast Bible (Bloomsbury, 2013).

-From 2017 until 2022, Berry was the editor of The Poetry Review, the UK's most widely read poetry magazine.
-Berry succeeded Maurice Riondan in the role.
+From 2017 until 2022, Berry was the editor of The Poetry Review, the UK's most widely read poetry magazine, having succeeded Maurice Riondan in the role.

-In June 2018 Berry was elected Fellow of the Royal Society of Literature in its "40 Under 40" initiative.
+In June 2018, Berry was elected Fellow of the Royal Society of Literature (FRSL) in its "40 Under 40" initiative.